 The biggest benefit, however, might be to move through your life with more ease and grace as you let yourself off the hook for being your beautiful, imperfect self and learn to be kinder to yourself.

-There is perhaps, no way to rid ourselves of the inner critic altogether, but through gentle practice you can change your relationship with it and help it find its, and your way, back to safety.
+There is perhaps, no way to rid ourselves of the inner disapprover altogether, but through gentle practice you can change your relationship with it and learn to gently quiet it down to a lull.

 Myriam Martinez is a Women's Mental Wellbeing Coach, Creativity Mentor, Art Therapist , and stick figure artist based out of Northern California.
 She gently guides women to embrace their Woman-ity© and love themselves fiercely through the power of the creative process.
 Her calling in this life is to teach women the power and importance of putting themselves first, loving themselves fiercely, and tapping into their creativity in order to bring more happiness, success, and ease into their lives.